ruzko/power-profiles-daemon-scripts/README.md

-#README for powerprofilesdaemon-scripts
+README for powerprofilesdaemon-scripts

-Small scripts to take advantage of powerprofilesdaemon on linux computers.
+Small scripts to take advantage of power-profiles-daemon on linux computers.

 These scripts set the profile of powerprofilesdaemon.
-Make them executable with `sudo chmod +x powersave.sh && sudo chmod +x performance.sh`.
+Make them executable with
+`sudo chmod +x powersave.sh && sudo chmod +x performance.sh`

 To use automatically in KDE Plasma: go to power saving settings